 Kawkwang Beach is a long strip of white sand with shallow aqua water located in the north close to Saladan Pier.
-The currents are generally calm, making it ideal for families with small children to swim.
+The currents are generally calm, especially at low tide, making it ideal for families with small children to swim.

-Ba Kantiang Beach is another popular Lanta beach where you can often find live music in the evenings and good dining options.
-This golden sand strip stretches for nearly 2 kilometres, and its crescent-shape makes for clear calm waters and great swimming conditions.
+Ba Kantiang Beach is another popular beach towards the southern end of Ko Lanta where you can often find live music in the evenings and good dining options.
+This golden sand strip stretches for nearly 2 kilometres, and its crescent shape makes for clear calm waters and great swimming conditions.

 South of Ba Kantiang is the stunning yet tiny Ao Nui bay.
 This hidden gem is only accessible by foot down a steep path for about 100 metres.
 This idyllic beach remains undeveloped due to its hard-to-get-to location and is the perfect hideaway with only one bar to refresh visitors.

 Klong Khong has the reputation for being the “party beach” of the island, where most of the Koh Lanta nightlife is centred.
 This beach attracts many backpackers who want to experience a more chilled version of a half-moon party than the likes of those on Koh Phangnan.